 What type of growing experience do I need before starting SPIN-Farming?

 You should know how to prepare the soil, put a seed in the ground and get it to grow.
 But if you don’t know, you can learn that in tandem with SPIN-Farming.
 The best sources are local, especially for soil prep, since conditions vary from region to region, or even block to block!
 There are lots of good sources for basic growing information, including your local agricultural extension office and garden clubs.
-Our SPIN farmers learning hub, Backyard Riches, can also help you figure it out based on members experience from around the world.
+Our SPIN farmers online support group, Backyard Riches, can also help you figure it out based on members experience from around the world.

 Can the average person do SPIN-Farming?